pawelwiklo/AI-Word-Guess-Web-Demo/README.md

 Guess the word based on the description made by the AI.
 Hundreds of questions, diverse categories, twisted questions.
 Can you think like a machine?

+Game can be played both with mouse and keyboard.

  <p align="center">
  <img align="center" alt="keystrokes" src="https://raw.githubusercontent.com/pawelwiklo/AI-Word-Guess-Web-Demo/main/gifs/word_game.gif" />